readmeio/rdme/README.md

 #### Omitting the File Path

-If you run `rdme` within a directory that contains your OpenAPI or Swagger definition, you can omit the file path.
-We will then look for a file with the following names, and upload that:
+If you run `rdme` within a directory that contains your OpenAPI or Swagger definition, you can omit the file path. `rdme` will then look for JSON or YAML files (including in sub-directories) that contain a top-level [`openapi`](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#fixed-fields) or [`swagger`](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md#fixed-fields) property. `rdme` will not scan any files or directories specified in the working directory's `.gitignore` file, if the file exists.

-- `openapi.json`
-- `openapi.yaml`
-- `openapi.yml`
-- `swagger.json`
-- `swagger.yaml`
-- `swagger.yml`

 ```sh
 rdme openapi